ecmwf/metview-docs/docs/api/icon_desc/include/ws.rst

 .. warning::

-    The script-based Weather Symbol Object visualisation is currently restricted to 'screen' output target (i.e. when the output is Metview's plot window).
-On the one hand this requires the Metview GUI to be installed, on the other hand it limits the visualisation to these cases:
+    The script-based Weather Symbol Object visualisation is currently restricted to the 'screen' output target (i.e. when the output is Metview's plot window).
+On the one hand this requires the Metview GUI to be installed, on the other hand it limits the **script-based visualisation** to these cases:

-    * execute the code in Metview's Code Editor (and using the default output target)
+    * execute the code in Metview's Code Editor (the default output target here is already ‘screen’)
     * execute the code as a Jupyter notebook with the output target set to 'screen' (see :func:`setoutput`):

     In any other cases, e.g. in batch mode, :func:`plot` does not work.